 Global Leadership Course Fee

 Students in the one year MMG program are required to enroll in the Global Leadership course.
-This Global Leadership course is assessed a mandatory course fee of $2,500, to cover administrative program costs, lodging abroad and some meals during the trip to Asia early January 2019.
-The course fee does not include the cost of flights from the US to Asia.
+This Global Leadership course is assessed a mandatory course fee of $2,500, to cover administrative program costs, lodging abroad and some meals during the international trip in December 2020.
+The course fee does not include the cost of flights from the US.
 Please note that students who apply for federal need-based financial aid may request additional expenses in their budget to help defray the cost of airfare for international travel.

 Health Center Fee

 A mandatory university fee of $333 per semester for all full-time students which covers usage costs of the Student Health Center on campus.
 The total Health Center Fee is $666 for the year.

 There are two separate mandatory University fees.
 The Student Activity fee of $120 per semester, entitles students to participate in or attend supported activities, readership of a weekly student newspaper, admission to intercollegiate athletic events, movies, concerts and lectures.
 The Reily Center Fee of $190 per semester covers membership at the fitness center.
 The two fees combined are $620 for the year.